Who Builds the Robots That Build Global Industry?

-Industrial robots are being used in a wide range of industries including the automotive, aerospace, and consumer goods.
-Leading robot manufacturers such as KUKA, Motoman, and Fanuc are bringing the heavy duty workers to manufacturing lines across the globe.
-They are truly innovating the automation industry and creating solutions that are increasing the product quality across all production lines.
+Industrial robots are being used in a wide range of industries including automotive, aerospace, and consumer goods.
+Leading robot manufacturers such as KUKA, Motoman, and Fanuc are bringing heavy-duty workers to manufacturing lines across the globe.
+They are truly innovating the automation industry and creating solutions that are increasing product quality across all production lines.

 Industrial robot manufacturing has taken off in the last 30 years.
 Robots are used in several industries, including the automotive, aerospace, and consumer goods industries.
 If something comes out of a mid-sized factory, it has probably been touched by a robot at one point or another.